ibm-cloud-docs/schematics/iam.md

 2. Define your teams and [create an IAM access group](/docs/account?topic=account-groups&interface=ui#create_ag) for each team.

 3. [Create a resource group](/docs/account?topic=account-rgs&interface=ui#create_rgs) for each team.
 So that you can organize access to their {{site.data.keyword.cloud_notm}} services and workspaces in your account, and bundle them under one common view and billing process.
-If you want to keep your {{site.data.keyword.bpshort}} workspaces and actions separate from the {{site.data.keyword.cloud_notm}} resources, you must create multiple resource groups.
+If you want to keep your {{site.data.keyword.bpshort}} workspaces and actions separate from the Cloud resources, you must create multiple resource groups.

 4. [Assign access to your IAM access group](/docs/account?topic=account-groups&interface=ui#access_ag).
 Consider the following guidelines when you assign access to an IAM access group:

     * Make sure to scope access of your group to the resource group that you created for this team.
     * If you want your team to have access to multiple resource groups.
 For example, the **Administrator** and **Manager** permissions on all resources in resource group A, but **Viewer** access for the resources in resource group B, you must create multiple access policies.
-    * The resource group of the {{site.data.keyword.bpshort}} workspaces or action can be different from the resource group of the {{site.data.keyword.cloud_notm}} resources that you want to work with.
+    * The resource group of the {{site.data.keyword.bpshort}} workspaces or action can be different from the resource group of the Cloud resources that you want to work with.
     * For a team to use {{site.data.keyword.bpshort}}, you must assign the appropriate [service access role for {{site.data.keyword.bpshort}}](#access-roles), and the permissions that are needed for the {{site.data.keyword.cloud_notm}} resources that this team manages with {{site.data.keyword.bpshort}}.
 You can review the [documentation](/docs/home/alldocs) for each of the {{site.data.keyword.cloud_notm}} services to find the appropriate IAM access policy.

 ## Manage the access tag in your account